kiangkuang/glints/readme.md

 ## Web UI
 Scraping a existing skill will update database with new information.

-Book pages will only show books that are related to minimally 2 skills.
+Book pages will show all books related to the searched skill.

 - [/scrape](https://glints-project.herokuapp.com/scrape): To scrape Amazon for books related to a skill
 - [/book](https://glints-project.herokuapp.com/book): To list all books
 - [/book?skill=javascript](https://glints-project.herokuapp.com/book?skill=javascript): To search for books related to `javascript`

 ## API Endpoints
-API will return all books regardless of whether they are related to minimally 2 skills.
+API will return books information.

 https://glints-project.herokuapp.com/api